-An independent agent in the Trusted Choice® network can help you evaluate film production insurance rates and coverage options.
+An independent agent in our network can help you evaluate film production insurance rates and coverage options.
 This network includes over 27,000 member agency locations across the United States, which means you can find a local agent right in your area.
-Contact a local member agent today to get the information you need protect your project.

 Film Industry Lawsuits